Bg

 If you’re interested in helping your baby learn how to fall asleep with less parental help, now’s a great time to start!
 While your baby may not be able to fall asleep on their own consistently yet, you can certainly introduce a routine that gives them more room to practice falling asleep without you.

 It’s common for babies to begin rolling over at this age.
 Typically, they first roll from stomach to back [], though that is not always the case!
-Many will have achieved both directions by about 6 months of age.
-If you notice your baby has rolled onto their stomach after you placed them on their back to sleep, give them a few minutes to see if they can flip back over on their own before you intervene.
+Many will be able to roll both directions by about 6 months of age.
+If you notice your baby has rolled onto their stomach after you placed them on their back to sleep, consider giving them a few minutes to see if they can flip back over on their own before you intervene.
 Be sure to give them plenty of tummy time [] to practice rolling over during the day!

-Safe sleep guidelines from the American Academy of Pediatrics for babies up to 1 year of age recommend that parents always lay their baby on their back for sleep, but they may let their baby sleep in whatever position they move into [] once they are able to roll in both directions (as long as the baby is unswaddled, healthy, and the sleep space is safe).
+Safe sleep guidelines from the American Academy of Pediatrics recommend that parents always lay babies up to 1 year of age on their back for sleep.
+However, they may let their baby sleep in whatever position they move into [] once they can roll in both directions (as long as the baby is unswaddled, healthy, and their sleep space is safe).
 Speak with your pediatrician to determine any guidance specific to your baby.

 Sample 5 month sleep schedule